rmp135/vue-splitter/README.md

 The following classes may be overridden to apply the style you would like.

-The component is wrapped in a `.vue-splitter-comp` class.
+The component is wrapped in a `.vue-splitter` class.

 Each pane has a `.splitter-pane` class, with a `.left-pane` and `.right-pane` class respectively.